On Wirsing's problem in small exact degree: Proof of Theorems , for

-If otherwise $Q_k$ is reducible, then by Wirsing's Lemma~\ref{hiw} it has a factor $R_k$ of degree less than $n$ and approximation quality $\wo$, i.e. \eqref{eq:enough} holds for $P=R_k$.
-Hence we replace $P_k$ by $R_k$ and accordingly redefining $Q_k$ we find ourselves in the situation of cases 1 or 2.
-Recalling we have seen that \eqref{eq:enough} suffices for the claim in cases 1,2, this case is done as well.
+Assume otherwise $Q_k$ is reducible for all large enough $k$.
+Then by Wirsing's Lemma~\ref{hiw} it has a factor $W_k$ of degree less than $n$ and approximation quality $\wo$, i.e. \eqref{eq:enough} holds for $P=W_k$.
+By Remark~\ref{lamm} we may assume $H(W_k)\to\infty$ as $k\to\infty$.
+Hence we replace $P_k$ by $W_k$ and accordingly redefining $Q_k$ we find ourselves in the situation of cases 1 or 2, for all large $k$.
+Recalling we have seen that \eqref{eq:enough} suffices for the claim in cases 1 and 2, this case is done as well.